TsukiGva2/sxript/guide/Numbers-and-Operators.md

 ## Numerical Operators

 Numerical expressions are defined as one-character operators ` ! ^ * / % + - ` embedded between a pair of base-ten numbers (or rarely, one number) to produce a numerical result of double precision.
 Operators are treated in strict descending order as listed: no two operators are of equal precedence.
-The result of a numerical operation is always prefixed with a sign `+`, or `-`, and suffixed with a decimal remainder, even if `.0`.
+The result of a numerical operation is always prefixed with a sign, `+` or `-`, and suffixed with a decimal remainder, even if `.0`.
 Expressions containing multiple operators are evaluated recursively.

 ## Operator Reduction